bashelled/bmenu-debian/README.md

 4. Auto installing is not known to work for now
 5. There is no found hardware manager, so s-tui, a hardware viewer has replaced hw-tui.
 6. File search has been removed
+7. AutoAPT may not work

-More info will come soon
+More updates soon